Undergraduate Audition Requirements

 Auditioning for the Fredonia School of Music

 The school does not specify audition repertoire; rather, we encourage you to consult with your teacher to choose good literature that you can perform well.
 Bear in mind that the purpose of the audition is to gather evidence of both current ability and the potential to complete the preferred degree program.
 Thus, we look for pitch accuracy, correct and steady rhythm, physical coordination, the ability to make expressive musical statements, and disciplined work habits.
 Instrumental auditions must be unaccompanied.
-Vocalists are required to audition with an accompanist (NOTE: we encourage you to bring your own accompanist, but the university will provide accompanists for both on- and off-campus voice auditions).
+Vocalists are required to audition with an accompanist (NOTE: if circumstances surrounding COVID preclude you from securing an accompanist for your audition, we understand.
+Please contact us to discuss alternatives).

 Specific audition requirements by instrument/area